 3. Serology is not useful as a rapid diagnostic test.
 Detection of specific serum IgG is usually helpful in confirming prior infection and acquired immunity.
 Many commercially available (whole-cell lysate) enzyme-linked immunosorbent assays do not have good sensitivity for the detection of vaccine-induced immunity.

 Other infections that can lead to generalized vesicular rashes include enteroviruses and disseminated herpes simplex (“eczema herpeticum”), especially in individuals with preexisting atopic dermatitis.
-Smallpox and monkeypox present in a similar fashion to varicella but are extremely rare and are associated with specific features on history.
+Smallpox can present with vesicular lesions but would be expected to only result from a bioterrorist attack; the appearance and progression of smallpox vesicular lesions also differs from those of varicella.
+Mpox (previously called monkeypox) can also present with vesicular lesions, with most cases having specific travel-related exposures (eg, to Central or West Africa), although a multicountry outbreak in North America and Europe in 2022 identified transmission predominantly via men who had sex with men.
 Bullous impetigo (often caused by staphylococcal infections) typically features bullae, not small vesicular lesions.
 Noninfectious causes of vesicular lesions include drug rashes, atopic dermatitis, and papular urticaria.

 In immunocompetent patients ≤12 years of age and in patients with mild varicella, no specific therapy is indicated.Evidence 1Weak recommendation (downsides likely outweigh benefits, but the balance is close or uncertain; an alternative course of action may be better for some patients).
 Moderate Quality of Evidence (moderate confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to imprecision and indirectness.
 Klassen TP, Hartling L, Wiebe N, Belseck EM.
 Acyclovir for treating varicella in otherwise healthy children and adolescents.
 Cochrane Database Syst Rev. 2005 Oct 19;(4):CD002980.
 Review.
-PubMed PMID: 16235308.
-Antiviral treatment for previously healthy children aged <18 years demonstrated that acyclovir (INN aciclovir) started early in infection reduces the duration of fever by ~1 day and reduces the overall number of lesions, but leads to no other improvements in outcomes (including the duration of pruritus).
+PMID: 16235308.
+Antiviral treatment for previously healthy children aged <18 years demonstrated that acyclovir (INN aciclovir) started early in infection reduces the duration of fever by ~1 day and reduces the overall number of lesions but leads to no other improvements in outcomes (including the duration of pruritus).
 Daily baths or showers followed by careful drying of the skin with a towel are recommended in all cases.
 Antihistamines can reduce pruritus.
 Acetylsalicylic acid (ASA) should be avoided; ASA therapy during varicella has been associated with the development of Reye syndrome.

 Antiviral treatment is indicated for patients at high risk of complications or those with severe varicella or complications.
 Valacyclovir, a prodrug of acyclovir, has 3 to 5 times higher bioavailability than acyclovir and is therefore generally preferred to acyclovir.